Survival Analysis via Ordinary Differential Equations: Discussion

-We have also developed a general theory to derive the asymptotic distribution of bundled parameters, where the nuisance parameter is a function of not only the regression parameters of interest but also other infinite-dimensional nuisance parameters.
+The proposed general theory derives the asymptotic distribution of bundled parameters, where the nuisance parameter is a function of not only the regression parameters of interest but also other infinite-dimensional nuisance parameters.
 Though we have only illustrated the efficient estimation in the linear transformation model as an example to motivate such a theoretical development, the proposed general theory can be extended to other models.

+In addition, an interesting application of the unified ODE framework is to check the model specification.
+In particular, the estimation and inference for a general ODE model can help test whether a nested model is appropriate for a dataset.
+For example, Proposition~\ref{degeneration} implies that the function $q(\cdot)$ or $\alpha(\cdot)$ in the linear transformation model (\ref{transformation ode}) should be a power function when it coincides with the Cox or the AFT model.
+Though we have established the consistency of the functional parameters $q(\cdot)$ and $\alpha(\cdot)$ in the nonparametric linear transformation model, it is worthwhile to further investigate their asymptotic distributional theory for model diagnostics as future work.
+As a preliminary study, we have explored a heuristic parametric approach for model diagnostics and provided its finite sample performance in the Supplemental Material.

+Finally, we note that a few recent works have tried to address the computation burden of certain estimation methods for specific models on massive time-to-event data.
+In particular, \citet{10.1093/biostatistics/kxz036} proposed an efficient divide-and-conquer (DAC) algorithm for the sparse Cox model. \citet{doi:10.1080/10618600.2020.1841650} developed an algorithm for reducing the computation cost of fitting the Fine-Gray~\citep{10.2307/2670170} proportional subdistributional hazards model by exploiting its special structure. \citet{https://doi.org/10.1002/sim.8783} proposed a subsampling procedure to approximate the full-data estimator for the additive hazard model.
+Note that most of these methods are tailored for a specific model while our method can be applied more broadly.
+Further, our estimation procedure and these methods are not competitors.
+In contrast, some of the techniques used in these methods, such as DAC, can be naturally integrated into the proposed estimation procedure, which is an interesting future direction to be explored.